verasativa/data-science-cheat-book/README.md

 [multiclass SVM](http://vision.stanford.edu/teaching/cs231n-demos/linear-classify/)

 ### Deep learning
-Deep learning is any algoritm more than 1 layer of perceptrons.
-Input layer units = fearues, output units = labels (one if is a regression).
+Deep learning is any algorithm more than 1 layer of perceptrons.
+Input layer units = features, output units = labels (one if is a regression).
 <img src="img/network_diagram.png">

 #### Activation function:
-After multiplying each imput x for it's corresponging weight, and added the bias.
-The perseptron shoud decide if to activate and how much, this is the job activation function.
-Teorically sigmoid the introductory, in practice ReLU or leakyReLU its used.
+After multiplying each input x for it's corresponding weight, and added the bias.
+The perceptron should decide if to activate and how much, this is the job activation function.
+Theorically sigmoid the introductory, in practice ReLU or leakyReLU its used.
 <img src="img/activation.png">

-#### Feed fordward and backwards:
+#### Feed forward and backwards:
-Feed fordward is the process of getting predictions, feeding the network with features and ending with labels / value(s) predictions.
+Feed forward is the process of getting predictions, feeding the network with features and ending with labels / value(s) predictions.
 The result of each perceptron can be noted as:
 $$\hat{y} = \sigma(w_1 x_1 + w_2 x_2 + b)$$
 where y hat is the output, sigma the [activation function](#Activation-function), for each input x is a weight w, and a bias b is added.